Transformer Nameplate Details Explained

 • On dry-type transformers (no liquid coolant or insulation), the nameplate listing must also include the class temperature rating of the winding insulation.

-transformer nameplate
+transformer nameplate details diagram

-Fig.1: Transformer Nameplate
+Figure 1: Transformer Nameplate Details

-Transformer kVA Rating
+Transformer kVA Rating Information

 The nameplate always indicates the size of the transformer in terms of how much apparent power (rated kVA) it is designed to deliver to the load on a continuous basis.
 By its very nature, the transformer will have more than one rated voltage, depending on which side we are looking at and how many windings there are on that side.